jrbrayjr2006/user/README.md

 ## Local Configuration

-The application can be run locally by using the following command `gradlew bootRun`.
+The application can be run locally by using the following command ` ./gradlew bootRun --args='--spring.profiles.active=local'`.

 If you are running this application on a Windows/WSL (Windows Subsystem for Linux) environment, you may need to make the following configuration changes in order for the application to connect to the proper port for MongoDB.